Skuzee/ESS-Adapter/README.md

 Install "SparkFun AVR Boards"
 Close board manager.

-Plug ess adapter into pc via a good usb cable.
+Plug ESS adapter into PC via a good USB cable.
 Select Tools->Boards->SparkFun AVR Boards->SparkFun Pro Micro
 Select Tools->Processor->ATmega32U4 (5V 16MHz)
 Select Tools->Port->COM_X (Usually the highest number, not usually 1 or 2)

 Click the UPLOAD button. ctrl+U

 **If this process does not work, try a different cable, different port, or restart your PC.
 COM ports can be finicky.**